Xavier Fulton

-Xavier Allen Fulton (born April 18, 1986) is a Canadian football offensive tackle.
-He was drafted by the Tampa Bay Buccaneers in the fifth round of the 2009 NFL Draft.
+Xavier Allen Fulton (born April 18, 1986) is an American former professional football offensive tackle.
+He was selected by the Tampa Bay Buccaneers in the fifth round of the 2009 NFL draft.
 He played college football at Illinois.

-Fulton has also been a member of the Indianapolis Colts, San Francisco 49ers, and Washington Redskins.
+Fulton was also a member of the Indianapolis Colts, San Francisco 49ers, and Washington Redskins, Virginia Destroyers, Edmonton Eskimos, Saskatchewan Roughriders, Hamilton Tiger-Cats, and Montreal Alouettes.

 He was the starting left tackle, converted from a defensive end, for the Illinois Fighting Illini football team for which he also played in the 2008 Rose Bowl.

 Early life

 Fulton played football at Homewood-Flossmoor High School from 2000–2004 for coach Tom Bailey.
 As a senior, he recorded 98 tackles, 58 solo stops, and 7.5 sacks, as well as, 17 quarterback hurries, three blocked field goals, three fumble recoveries, and five PBUs.
 Fulton was named to All-State teams by the Chicago Sun-Times, Champaign News-Gazette, and Illinois High School Coaches Association.
 He was also named an All-Area performer by Chicago Sun-Times, Daily Southtown, and Star Newspapers.
 Fulton was ranked as a Top-25 Illinois recruit by Rivals.com, ESPN, and The Insiders.
 He was also named SuperPrep All-Region.
 While at H-F, he lettered in football and wrestling.
 He is the son of Alma and Glen Fulton.

 As one of the top defensive line recruits in the country, Fulton chose Illinois over Wisconsin, Purdue, Michigan, Michigan State, Northwestern University, Indiana, and more than 20 other top schools.
 He was recruited by Ron Turner and his staff.